paugier/nbabel/py/vector.md

 Note that the object `positions` contains:

-- 1 native array of 1000 Python objects (here `NativeFloat64`) and
 - 1 native array of 4000 floats.

+- 1 native array containing few `Point4D` objects which are used when a `Point4D` is available from Python (`elem = positions[0]`).

-This is of course memory consumming but very interesting in terms of performance.
-One can think about how this code could be accelerated with a good JIT.
+One can think about how the following code could be accelerated with a good JIT.
 I added the type annotations but note that they are actually useless for PyPy.